Experiential Learning with SURP

 - A stipend of at least $3,500 will typically be paid in 2 installments.

-- Travel expenses up to $500 will be reimbursed.
-Fellows will be responsible for their own meals and other expenses.
+- Students will be responsible for their own meals and other expenses.

 - SURP FAQs